The master builder behind the scenes

 Assorted productions: The Master-Singers of Nuremberg, Adam’s Apples, Swan Lake, Giselle, Eugene Onegin, Manon, Arvingerne (The Legacy) TV series (all three seasons)

 A juggler of different worlds, Mia Stensgaard’s talents as both a set and costume designer are well known in the theater, film and TV industries.
-So much so that these days, she is in high demand at some of the world’s leading theater and studios.
+So much so that these days, she is in high demand at some of the world’s leading theaters and studios.

 “There’s so much in my head right now,” Stensgaard says when we meet in the lobby of a quiet Bloomsbury hotel tucked away behind London’s Russell Square.